DO/MPH or DMD/MPH

-In partnership with the University of Nebraska Medical Center (UNMC), KCU offers osteopathic medical students the opportunity to earn a dual degree, Doctor of Osteopathic Medicine and Master of Public Health (DO/MPH).
-This offering is in direct response to the COVID-19 pandemic, which underscored the need for future health-care practitioners to possess knowledge in population and public health.
+In partnership with the University of Nebraska Medical Center (UNMC), KCU offers osteopathic medicine and dental students the opportunity to earn a dual degree, Doctor of Osteopathic Medicine and Master of Public Health (DO/MPH) and Doctor of Dental Medicine and Master of Public Health (DMD/MPH).
+This offering addresses the need for future health care practitioners to possess knowledge in population and public health.

 The MPH curriculum is an online program delivered over a four-year period for a total of 42 credit hours.

 Years 1 and 2 consists of five core classes (15 credits):